thedavidang/CSC4151/README.md

 ### Available on the Google Play store:
 - https://play.google.com/store/apps/details?id=com.spendsages.walletwatch

-Alternatively, download directly from this repo:
+### Alternative 1 - Download APK directly from this repo:
 1. Download WalletWatch 0.1.1 (Beta) using this link:
 - https://github.com/thedavidang/CSC4151/raw/master/WalletWatch-0.1.1-Installer.apk
 2. Navigate to the downloaded APK file on your Android device using the _Files_ app.